henriheimann/rollivr/README.md

 ### Driver and Overlay

-- OpenVR libraries need to be installed
+- OpenVR and GLM libraries need to be installed
     - Recommended installation via https://github.com/Microsoft/vcpkg
     - Make sure to install x64-windows triplets
 - Qt5 has to be installed (https://www.qt.io/download-open-source)